Design How-To: Solve Color Dilemmas

 “The cool colors — blues, mainly — make for a more serious, businesslike relationship and convey a direct, to-the-point message.
 Note that as the values get darker, her face gets perceptually brighter and apears to rise off the page toward you.”

 We’ve posted this excerpt as a PDF file.
-Just click the link “Perfect Color” to open the PDF file in your Web browser.
-You can also download the PDF to your machine for later viewing.
-This how-to is formatted for easy onscreen reading.
-However, if you prefer paper, see pages 18 through 24 of the PDF, which repeat the information in a format suitable for printing.
+Just click the Download link above to open the PDF file in your Web browser.
+(This how-to is formatted for easy onscreen reading.
+However, if you prefer paper, see pages 18 through 24 of the PDF, which repeat the information in a format suitable for printing.)

 .